huhwt/huhwt-mtv/README.md

 Then it is handy to have a function to check the data with visual aids not only for each match separately, but on a screen at the same time.

-The matching list in the 'duplicates'-view for 'Individuals' is expanded by a 'Interactive Check' entry, showing 'Interactive tree' for each individual on the screen together.
-This happens even when there are more than 2 individuals grepped by the function.
+The matching list in the 'Find duplicates'-view for 'Individuals' is expanded by a 'Interactive Check' entry, showing 'Interactive tree' for each individual on the screen together.
+This also happens when more than 2 individuals are captured by the function.

 Installation and upgrading
 --------------------------
 ... in the usual way: Download the zip file, unzip it into the modules_v4 directory, and that's it.
+You should remove the existing version completely before.

 Development
 -------------------------